nginxinc/bank-of-sirius/extras/metrics-dashboard/README.md

 gcloud monitoring dashboards create --config-from-file=dashboard.json
 ```

 4. Open the Cloud Monitoring UI in the Google Cloud Console.
-Navigate to Dashboards, and you should see the Bank of Anthos dashboard in the list:
+Navigate to Dashboards, and you should see the Bank of Sirius dashboard in the list:

 ![metrics-dashboard](list_screenshot.png)

 5. Click on the dashboard.
-If Bank of Anthos is running in GKE inside your project, and the `ENABLE_METRICS` option is set to `true`, you should see the charts populated with Java metrics including JVM cache, and DB queries.
+If Bank of Sirius is running in GKE inside your project, and the `ENABLE_METRICS` option is set to `true`, you should see the charts populated with Java metrics including JVM cache, and DB queries.

 ![metrics-dashboard](dashboard_screenshot.png)